gatech-genemark/ProtHint/README.md

                  script.
 If you wish to use different filtering criteria, re-run `print_high_confidence.py` script with custom thresholds.

-Corresponding Augustus-compatible files are also generated:
+An output which is ready to be used in [BRAKER](https://github.com/Gaius-Augustus/BRAKER) and [AUGUSTUS](https://github.com/Gaius-Augustus/Augustus) is also generated:

 * `prothint_augustus.gff`
-* `evidence_augustus.gff`

 # About